rparker2003/rparker2003/README.md

 <a href="https://www.linkedin.com/feed/update/urn:li:activity:7196947832480702464/" target="_blank"><img src="https://img.shields.io/badge/Resume-blue?style=for-the-badge&logo=adobeacrobatreader&logoColor=white" alt="Resume Badge"></a>
 </p>

-I'm a dedicated Bachelor's student at the University of Nevada, Las Vegas, specializing in cyber-physical engineering.
-Passionate about merging hardware and software, I excel in both frontend and backend development for web applications and large-scale projects.
-From crafting intuitive user interfaces with React to architecting robust systems with ROS2, I thrive on turning ideas into reality through code.
+I am a UNLV graduate with a Bachelor's degree in Computer Science, where my passion for blending hadware and software takes center stage.
+Whether I'm crafting sleek user interfaces with React or building poweful systems with ROS2, I love turning ideas into reality through code.

-Beyond academia, I actively engage in collaborative projects and enjoy contributing to diverse teams.
-A firm believer in knowledge-sharing, I'm always eager to learn from and contribute to those around me.
+I thrive in collaborative environments and enjoy working with diverse teams to tackle exciting challenges.
+I'm always eager to learn from others and share my knowledge, believing that great ideas come from open communication and teamwork.

-In my downtime, I enjoy exploring musical styles on my guitar, finding inspiration that fuels my drive to innovate and explore both digital and analog worlds.
+When I'm not coding, you can find me jamming on my guitar, diving into video games, or flying FPV drones—and sometimes even racing them for a professional team in Major League Drone Racing (MLDR).
+These hobbies fuel my creativity and keep me inspired in both the digital and analog worlds.
+Whether it's strumming chords, strategizing in a game, racing drones, or writing code, I'm always ready to dive into the next adventure.

 ---